Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 * Select **File > Open Summary** to open the summary file generated for the base platform target.
 * Once the summary file opens, click **Trace**  to open the VCD data which gives information about kernels, tiles and nets within the AI Engine.
 * Click the **Compare** option as shown in the following figure.

-**Note**: The Trace **Compare** feature is not available in New Vitis IDE Analysis view.
-So, please use the classic Vitis Analyzer for this.

 ![hw_emu_trace_compare](./images/hw_emu_trace_comp1.PNG)